Supervision: key to swimming pool safety

 - Empty baths, basins, sinks, buckets and troughs immediately after use.

 - Make sure any water mats, lifesaver rings, inflatable vests and water wings meet the relevant Australian Standard.
-Always watch your child when she’s wearing flotation devices, to make sure she doesn’t tip upside down or slip through into the water.
+Always watch your child when she’s wearing flotation devices.
+Flotation devices aren’t designed to prevent drowning.

 Public swimming pool safety